microsoftgraph/msgraph-sample-android/Demos/03-add-aad-auth/README.md

         public static final String CLIENT_ID = "{{REPLACE_WITH_APP_ID}}";
         ```

-    1. Replace the `{{REPLACE_WITH_APP_ID}}` in the markup above with the value of the Azure AD application copied when creating a the Azure AD application in a previous demo.
+    1. Replace the `{{REPLACE_WITH_APP_ID}}` in the markup above with the value of the Azure AD application copied when creating a the Azure AD application in [exercise 1 above](#exercise1).
 Do not remove the **msal** prefix in the markup above.

 1. Add an interface to declare a new callback type that you will use:
     1. In the **Android** tool window, right-click the **app > java > com.microsoft.nativeo365calendarevents** and select **New > Java Class**:
     1. Name the class **MSALAuthenticationCallback**, set the **Kind** to **Interface** and select **OK**.
-    1. Add the following `import` statements to the existing `import` statements:
+    1. Add the following `import` statements before the interface declaration:

         ```java
         import com.microsoft.identity.client.AuthenticationResult;
-        import com.microsoft.identity.client.MsalException;
+        import com.microsoft.identity.client.exception.MsalException;
         ```

     1. Add the following code to the `MSALAuthenticationCallback` interface: